jimmya/sourcery-templates/README.md

 Template used:

 - AutoStubbable.swifttemplate

 > [!IMPORTANT]
+>
 > Models have to be annotated with `// sourcery: AutoStubbable` to be analyzed by Sourcery

 This template generates stub methods for all your models.
-It'll attempt to default any property to make initialisation easy.
+It will attempt to default any property to make initialisation easy.
 This way you can focus on initialising what matters in your test.

+If you have models with a lot of properties, this is an ideal way to handle those models in testing scenarios

 **Definition:**